NaeviusUAV/EasyTX/README.md

 # EasyTX
 super easy to use micropython functions to let 2 esp32's talk to eachother wirelessly!
+- max 200 meters distance
+- a little over 1 ms latency
+- just a simple integration of espnow

-After installing (see below) you can very easily transmit and receive a list of numbers like so:
+You can very easily transmit a list of numbers:
 ```python
 from easy_transmission import transmit